 Toronto Fringe Festival

 Are you an artist?
-Applications for the 2020 Fringe Festival are now closed, but you can read about our application process here, so you're ready for next year.
+Applications for the 2021 Fringe Festival will open in Fall 2020.
+Read about the application process here, so you know what to expect.

 Inspired by the worldwide fringe movement, Toronto Fringe was founded by a cluster of local indie artists in 1989 to offer the “fringes” of the performing arts community a platform to create art at a grassroots level.
 It’s theatre by the people, for the people.